Naowo/PowerShell.Json.Patch/readme.md

 =

-BasePath parameter describe the base path for the path you put in the configuration JsonPatchConfigurationPath parameter is the path to the jsonpatchconfiguration file
+BasePath parameter describe the base path for the path you put in the configuration JsonPatchConfigurationPath parameter is the path to the JsonPatchConfiguration file

 All JSON Patch opérations are supported, REPLACE, ADD, DELETE